solid/process/code-of-conduct.md

 Committee members will recuse themselves if they are the alleged harasser or the victim of a private harassment incident.

-All complaints will be reviewed and investigated promptly and fairly.
+All reports of violations will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
-Complaints will be handled under confidentiality.
+Reports will be handled under confidentiality.

 ## Enforcement Guidelines